MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/test-with-the-emulator.md

 Simulate real-world interaction with a device and test the features of your app by using the tools included with Microsoft Emulator for Windows 10 Mobile.
 The emulator is a desktop application that emulates a mobile device running Windows 10.
 It provides a virtualized environment in which you can debug and test Windows apps without a physical device.
 It also provides an isolated environment for your application prototypes.

 The emulator is designed to provide comparable performance to an actual device.
-Before you publish your app to the Windows Store, however, we recommend that you test your app on a physical device.
+Before you publish your app to the Microsoft Store, however, we recommend that you test your app on a physical device.

 You can test your universal app using a unique Windows 10 Mobile emulator image for various screen resolution and screen size configurations.
 You can simulate real-world interaction with a device and test various features of your app by using the tools included in the Microsoft Emulator.